phatpandaboi/NextUP/README.md

-# NextUP — Discover Tomorrow’s Sports Stars
+# NextUP - Discover Tomorrow's Sports Stars

-**NextUP** is a web application designed to give casual sports fans a more personalized, engaging way to explore rising prospects across minor leagues — starting with the Minor League Baseball.
+**NextUP** is a web application designed to give casual sports fans a more personalized, engaging way to explore rising prospects across minor leagues - starting with the Minor League Baseball.
 The goal is simple:
 **make it easier for fans, and especially everyday fans, to follow emerging talent and give under-the-radar athletes more visibility.**

 ---

 ## Purpose

 Major sports coverage overwhelmingly focuses on superstars and the big leagues.
-NextUp flips that script by highlighting the players who are *about to break out* — the ones grinding in development leagues with limited exposure.
+NextUp flips that script by highlighting the players who are *about to break out* - the ones grinding in development leagues with limited exposure.

 NextUp aims to: